By Jonathan Amponsah CTA FCCA, The Tax Guys

 ABOUT THE AUTHOR

-Jonathan Amponsah CTA FCCA is an award winning chartered accountant and tax adviser who advises entrepreneurs on business improvement and tax optimisation.
+Jonathan Amponsah CTA FCCA is an award winning chartered tax adviser and accountant who advises business owners on entrepreneurial tax reliefs.
 Jonathan is the founder and CEO of The Tax Guys.